aws-samples/Smart-Content-Processor-with-RAG-for-Safe-Learning/README.md

 # Smart Content Processor with RAG for Safe Learning

-This application is tailored to meet the demands of the modern learner by seamlessly transforming multimedia content into text, enabling efficient summarization and question-answering capabilities.
+This application is tailored to meet the demands of the modern learner by transforming multimedia content into text, enabling efficient summarization and question-answering capabilities.
 Leveraging technologies like Retrieval Augmented Generation (RAG), it offers a comprehensive solution for educational institutions.
 With the ability to summarize multi part video series and answer context-specific queries, this application empowers students and teachers alike.
 Robust guardrails ensure a safe learning environment by filtering out obscene or irrelevant content.
-Harnessing the power of Amazon Bedrock's knowledge base and open search, this industry-focused solution epitomizes the potential of Generative AI in the educational domain.
+Harnessing the power of Amazon Bedrock's knowledge base and open search, this industry-focused solution showcases the potential of Generative AI in the educational domain.

 ## Current challenges in Industry